michaelboth/EventAnalyzer/lib/README.txt

-This folder and makefiles are just a convenince for creating the Unikorn library instead of directly compiling unikorn.c into your application.
+This folder and makefiles are just a convenience for creating the Unikorn library instead of directly compiling unikorn.c into your application.

 Linux and Mac
   Build:
     > cd unikorn/lib
-    > make RELEASE=Yes ALLOW_THREADS=Yes
+    > make RELEASE=Yes ATOMIC_RECORDING=Yes
   When linking the library into your app add the following to the link line:
     -L../../lib -lunikorn -pthread